wilsonmar/wilsonmar.github.io/_posts/2022-02-21-distinguished-engineers.md

 Distinguished Engineers stand ready to translate technical jargon to executive management terminology and concepts.

-Distinguished Engineers develop a sense of what technical employees want and need while coaching and mentoring engineering teams about processes:
+Distinguished Engineers develop a sense of what technical employees want and need while coaching and mentoring engineering teams.

+Distinguished Engineers usually have achieved <strong>both breath and depth</strong> in their knowledge so they can identify and achieve <strong>integration</strong> among domains such as:

    * Agile Transformation (Agile Sensei)
    * Site Reliability Engineering (Operations)
    * Digital (application development)
-   * Data Engineering
+   * Data Engineering (and Analytics)
    <br /><br />

-Distinguished Engineers usually have achieved <strong>both breath and depth</strong> in their knowledge.

 A Distinguised Engineer is akin to a senior non-commissioned offer who serves as the subject matter expert in their field (https://www.wikiwand.com/en/Master_sergeant) -- in the US: <strong>Sergeant Major</strong> in the Marines, <strong>Command Sergeant Major</strong> in the Army, <strong>Command Chief Sergeant Major</strong> in the Air Force, or <strong>Master Chief Petty Officer</strong> in the Navy.